 Research outputs: Her publication topics and venues are multidisciplinary and relevant to human-centred design methods (participatory design, co-design, user-oriented design, user-centred design, inclusive design, human-computer interaction, interaction and interface design).
 Her publications, publications under review and in progress contribute knowledge to the areas of human-centred design, inclusive design, visual impairment, strategic design, prototyping and entrepreneurship, and educational practice (concept mapping, elearning, and the transition to early algebra).
 Click to access publications.

 Funding applications span areas such as smart learning technologies, entrepreneurship & prototyping, early childhood education, early mathematics, inclusive education and design.
 During her assistant professorship role, she attracted funds from the Danish Ministry of Higher Education and Science as well as Young Enterprise Denmark.

 Multidisciplinary research and networks: Dr Gomez has research project experience in academia and professional practice.
 At present, this experience is being built through her business activities at OceanBrowser Ltd., strategic collaborations with clients, an honorary appointment, and postgraduate supervision.
 It has also been strengthen through memberships in a funded EU Network (JamToday), Nordtek, two Erasmus teaching mobility grants, membership to scientific research and conference committees, and writing publications in collaboration.

-Prior to her current appointments, she was assistant professor at the University of Southern Denmark from Aug 2012 to Jan 2017 (click to see SDU profile).
-She worked in multidisciplinary software projects such as the award-winning Proyecto Ludomatica in Colombia as well as the CmapTools project in the United States.
+Prior to her current appointments, she was assistant professor at the University of Southern Denmark in Denmark (2012-17).
+She worked in multidisciplinary software projects such as the award-winning Proyecto Ludomatica in Colombia (1998 - 2001) as well as the CmapTools project in the United States (2001-2003).
 In New Zealand, she intermittently worked for the University of Otago in diverse research and professional capacities between 2008 and 2012.